PlanQK/planqk-platform-docs/src/quantum-hardware.md

 IonQ Aria is IonQ's latest generation of trapped-ion quantum computer.
 With a 23-qubit dynamically reconfigurable system.
-For details see the [specification](https://ionq.com/quantum-systems/aria) There are two IonQ Aria backends available.
+For details see the [specification](https://ionq.com/quantum-systems/aria) There are two IonQ Aria backends available where only one is active (ONLINE, PAUSED) at a time.
 The second one serves a backup in case `aws.ionq.aria` is not available due to maintenance.

 | Name              | Provider   | Status                                |